Catholic Pilgrimage Sites Worldwide

 Belgium • Europe

-A Franciscan Marian shrine near the Three Countries Point where Belgium, Germany, and the Netherlands meet, with devotion dating to a 1679 oak tree statue.
+A Franciscan Marian shrine at Belgium's Three Countries Point, with devotion dating to a 1679 oak-tree statue of the Virgin.

 Motherwell